ucdavis/cru-computing/collections/_purchasing/need-to-change-your-name.markdown

 ---
 layout: twocol
+title:  "Name change"
-title:  "Need to change your name?"
+description: "How to change your name in PrePurchasing."
 author: "Jason Sylvestre"
 date:   2017-04-17
-category: "prepurchasing"
-tags: "faq"
-permalink: /faq/prepurchasing/need-to-change-your-name
-display-tag: Application Development
 ---

 Name Changed?